Waikato/wekaDeeplearning4j/docs/getting-started.md

 A tutorial on how to use the GUI is coming soon.

 # Model Zoo
-WekaDeeplearning4j adapts the modelzoo of Deeplearning4j.
+WekaDeeplearning4j adapts the model zoo of Deeplearning4j.
 That means it is possible to load predefined architectures as neural network and train it on a new dataset.
 Currently implemented architectures are:

 - AlexNet
 - LeNet